orientechnologies/orientdb-docs/SQL-Query-Optimization.md

 ## Case B: Index based filtering

-Based on Case A, The first optimization we can do here is adding an index on `age`
+Based on Case A, the first optimization we can do here is adding an index on `age`

 ```SQL
 CREATE INDEX Person.age on Person (age) NOTUNIQUE
 ```

-With this simple optimization, the query execution plan will become as follows:
+With this simple optimization, the query execution plan becomes as follows:

 - fetch records from `Person.age` index, where key = 25
 - calculate projectionis (`name` and `surname`)